richo/snowplow-wiki/technical-documentation/SnowPlow-setup-guide.md

 To take each of these steps in turn:

-### 1. Deploying SnowPlow to CloudFront
+### 1. Self-hosting SnowPlow on CloudFront

 Like most web analytics solutions, SnowPlow works through JavaScript tracking tags; typically this JavaScript is served from Amazon CloudFront.
-The SnowPlow JavaScript tags then transmit SnowPlow event data to an event "collector", which also runs on Amazon CloudFront.
+The SnowPlow JavaScript tags transmit SnowPlow event data to an event 'collector', which also runs on Amazon CloudFront.

-Deploying SnowPlow to CloudFront is a two-step process:
+Self-hosting SnowPlow on CloudFront, then, is a two-step process:

 1. [[Self-hosting the tracking pixel]]
 2. [[Self-hosting snowplow.js|Self-hosting-snowplow-js]]